My wooden front door gets a lot of sun damage here in Texas. Luckily, there’s a SUPER EASY, 1 STEP way to restore your weathered wood door!

 That stuff works amazingly well to restore sun damaged wood doors.
 Watch the video above, if you want to see it in action.

-I just keep applying more and rubbing it in until my door looks shiny again and all the dry looking sun damage on the wood door is gone.
+I just keep applying more and rubbing it in until my door looks shiny and all the dry looking sun damage on the wood door is gone.

 I seriously love this product.
 It works so well on all of my weathered wood outside.
 You can use it on wood patio furniture too.
 And it protects the stain from more sun damage.